topocm/topocm_content/src/w0_background/band_structures.md

 The main things you should remember about wave equations for electrons is that

 * $\Psi(x,t)$ is complex,
-* H is a Hermitean (clarified later)  matrix or operator
+* H is a Hermitian (clarified later)  matrix or operator
 * density of electrons are related to $|\Psi(x,t)|^2$.
 * If N is the number of electrons, one needs to occupy $N$ orthogonal wave-functions to occupy.